jmechnich/weather-applet/README.md

 weather-applet
 ==============

-Weather system tray applet for X11, written in python and PyQt4
+Weather system tray applet for X11, written in Python 3 and PyQt 5

 Functionality
 =============